Travel Insurance for Greece

 If you are embarking on a trip to Greece, you may want to consider a travel insurance plan.
 One reason many tourists and holiday-goers choose to purchase travel insurance is for medical coverage.
 Primary health insurance providers may offer some coverage, but travel medical insurance for Greece helps protect a traveler and his or her traveling companions from expensive medical bills due to unforeseen injury or illness.
 Additionally, travelers to Greece often choose to buy another layer of protection in case of emergencies.
 Emergency medical evacuation coverage provides transportation in the event of illness or injury to an appropriate medical facility when there is little to no adequate local care, all without incurring a hefty financial burden.
 That way, if you get injured or ill while in the Greek islands or while hiking up to the Acropolis during your stay, you’re covered with the right plan.

-Is Greece a Schengen country?
+Is Greece a Schengen Country?

 Greece is one of the Schengen area countries, which means some travelers will require specific travel insurance.
 U.S. citizens are not required to obtain a Schengen visa to travel to Greece, but citizens of many other countries are.
-Note that if you are a resident of the U.S. but not a U.S. citizen, you will need to get a Schengen Visa to travel to Greece.
+Note that if you are a resident of the U.S. but not a U.S. citizen, you may need to get a Schengen Visa to travel to Greece.
 It's essential to review the Schengen Visa travel plans before going to Greece.

 How Much is Travel Insurance to Greece?